Akeredolu Inaugurates Amotekun in Ondo - THISDAYLIVE

 By James Sowole

-The Ondo State Governor, Mr Oluwaroyimi Akeredolu, Tuesday inaugurated the state Security Initiative, Amotekun, expressing optimism that no criminal element shall trouble the relative peace being enjoyed in the state.
+Ondo State Governor, Mr. Oluwaroyimi Akeredolu yesterday inaugurated the state security initiative, Amotekun, and expressed optimism that no criminal element will disrupt the relative peace being enjoyed in the state.

 He said that with a workable synergy among the leadership of the security agencies and that of Amotekun, a water-tight strategy capable of arresting crimes even before they occur would be deployed.

-Akeredolu said he could not sacrifice the security of lives and property of the people for anything as he stated during the launch of the outfit at Ibadan when many people thought he was putting his second term ambition on line.
+Akeredolu said he could not sacrifice the security of lives and property of the people for anything, adding that during the launch of the outfit at Ibadan, many people thought he was putting his second term ambition on line.

 He said: “I told them, time and again, that my ambition is not worth the insecurities that our people are confronted with, where at some point, people were afraid of travelling out of the state.

-“It was so horrible that marauders laid siege to the highways as well as in the farmlands waiting to kidnap or devour anyone in sight.
+“It was so horrible that marauders laid siege to the highways as well as in the farmlands waiting to kidnap or devour anyone insight.
 With the launch of the Amotekun, we resolved that it shall be no retreat, no surrender.
-We are not going to be intimidated or blackmailed.”
+We are not going to be intimidated or blackmailed,” Akeredolu said.

-The Commander of the Corps, Chief Ade Adeleye, said that the personnel were trained in collaboration with experienced hands drawn from the various security agencies in the state.
+The Commander of the state Corps, Chief Ade Adeleye said that the personnel were trained in collaboration with experienced hands drawn from the various security agencies in the state.